-- To set strategic direction, define Trust objectives and agree Trust operating plans - To monitor performance and ensure corrective action is taken where required - To ensure financial stewardship - To ensure high standards of corporate and clinical governance - To appoint, appraise and remunerate directors - To ensure dialogue with external stakeholders key issues and makes the most effective use of its time.
-The Trust Board met a total of twelve times in public during the year and Board papers are published on the Trust website.
+- To set strategic direction, define Trust objectives and agree Trust operating plans - To monitor performance and ensure corrective action is taken where required - To ensure financial stewardship - To ensure high standards of corporate and clinical governance - To appoint, appraise and remunerate directors - To ensure dialogue with external stakeholders

 The Director of Corporate Governance is the Trust Secretary and provides senior leadership in corporate governance.
 The Board approves an annual schedule of business and a monthly update which identifies the key reports to be presented in the coming quarter.
-Exception reports to the Board ensure that the Board considers the
+Exception reports to the Board ensure that the Board considers the key issues and makes the most effective use of its time.
+The Trust Board met a total of twelve times in public during the year and Board papers are published on the Trust website.

-Trust Board Attendance Year Ended 31/03/14 Name and Title Attendance Peter Latchford Chairman 4 of 4 From November 2013 Martin Beardwell Non-Executive Director (Acting Chair) 8 of 8 To October 2013 Harmesh Darbhanga Non-Executive Director 5 of 6 From September 2013 Dr Robin Hooper Non-Executive Director 8 of 12 Dennis Jones Non-Executive Director 10 of 12 Donna Leeding Non-Executive Director 5 of 6 From September 2013 Dr Peter Vernon Non-Executive Director 3 of 6 To September 2013 Dr Simon Walford Non-Executive Director 12 of 12 Peter Herring Chief Executive 11 of 12 Sarah Bloomfield Acting Director of Nursing & Quality 7 of 7 From September 2013 Dr Edwin Borman Medical Director 11 of 12 Debbie Kadum Chief Operating Officer 11 of 12 Vicky Morris Chief Nurse 5 of 5 To September 2013 Neil Nisbet Finance Director The Trust's Standing Order 12 of 12
+Trust Board Attendance Year Ended 31/03/14 Name and Title Attendance Peter Latchford Chairman 4 of 4 From November 2013 Martin Beardwell Non-Executive Director (Acting Chair) 8 of 8 To October 2013 Harmesh Darbhanga Non-Executive Director 5 of 6 From September 2013 Dr Robin Hooper Non-Executive Director 8 of 12 Dennis Jones Non-Executive Director 10 of 12 Donna Leeding Non-Executive Director 5 of 6 From September 2013 Dr Peter Vernon Non-Executive Director 3 of 6 To September 2013 Dr Simon Walford Non-Executive Director 12 of 12 Peter Herring Chief Executive 11 of 12 Sarah Bloomfield Acting Director of Nursing & Quality 7 of 7 From September 2013 Dr Edwin Borman Medical Director 11 of 12 Debbie Kadum Chief Operating Officer 11 of 12 Vicky Morris Chief Nurse 5 of 5 To September 2013 Neil Nisbet Finance Director 12 of 12 recommendation has been implemented.
+The Board's Register of Interests was kept updated during the year.